closeio/making.close.com/_posts/2023-10-27-how-we-plan-feature-development/index.md

 We give this process the time it deserves, holding focused sync meetings within a broader, yet still as small team as possible: usually 1 or 2 developers,  product manager and a designers.
 During the shaping process, we might have a couple of these syncs spread across multiple weeks.
 Between the syncs we communicate asynchronously and work on adding more details to the pitch doc.
 The pitch doc slowly transforms into a product specification.

 The product specification then sets the base for development speccing.
-Our aim is to have this document “Development Spec” (these are usually two separate — for backend and frontend work) ready at least two weeks before the cycle begins, ensuring we're all on the same page regarding delivery expectations.
+Our aim is to have these “Development Spec” documents (these are usually two separate — for backend and frontend work) ready at least two weeks before the cycle begins, ensuring we're all on the same page regarding delivery expectations.

 So a high level process is that the Pitch Doc is a base for Product Spec, which is then a base for Development Spec.